Bread Dad

 This easy butterscotch banana bread recipe is a tasty combination of a traditional banana bread and buttery sweet butterscotch.
 Kids love it!
 The butterscotch taste really complements the banana flavor.
 It is definitely a great change of pace from “boring” regular banana bread.

-We made this banana bread because we had some leftover butterscotch chips after we made our fantastic butterscotch chocolate chip cookies.
-We didn’t realize how good this banana bread would be.
+I made this banana bread because I had some leftover butterscotch chips after we made my fantastic butterscotch chocolate chip cookies.
+I didn’t realize how good this banana bread would be.
 It is moist and delicious!
 This banana bread recipe is simple & easy to make.
-It should take you roughly 10-15 minutes to prepare and clean up.
+It takes me roughly 10-15 minutes to prepare and clean up (excluding the baking time, of course).

 Ingredients – Butterscotch Banana Bread Recipe